yokoffing/Betterfox/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Something is not working!
-about: Create a report to help us improve
+about: Use this form if you have an issue.
 title: ''
 labels: ''
 assignees: yokoffing